 Note that not everyone with a BTD variant is affected by biotinidase deficiency[ref], but for most, a homozygous polymorphism will result in biotinidase deficiency.

 So what happens if you are heterozygous for one of these polymorphisms?
-There isn’t a lot of concrete information about it, but it seems that you would produce less of the biotinidase enzyme and thus get less biotin from food sources.
-Biotin is a water soluble vitamin and not thought to be toxic at higher levels, so trying a biotin supplement may be worthwhile.
+There isn’t a lot of concrete information about it, but you should produce less of the biotinidase enzyme and thus get less biotin from food sources.
+Biotin is a water-soluble vitamin and not thought to be toxic at higher levels, so trying a biotin supplement may be worthwhile.

 Check your genetic data:

 Check your genetic data for rs13078881 D444H (23andMe v4, v5; AncestryDNA)